Highlights from the Ratings and Financial Report for Charter Communications Inc. (CHTR)

-Charter Communications Inc. (NASDAQ:CHTR) went up by 1.09% from its latest closing price compared to the recent 1-year high of $825.62.
-The company’s stock price has collected -1.95% of loss in the last five trading sessions.
+Charter Communications Inc. (NASDAQ:CHTR) went up by 1.70% from its latest closing price compared to the recent 1-year high of $825.62.
+The company’s stock price has collected 8.81% of gains in the last five trading sessions.
 Barron’s reported on 10/29/21 that Charter Earnings Were Strong, but Subscriber Trends Were Weak

 Is It Worth Investing in Charter Communications Inc. (NASDAQ :CHTR) Right Now?